curriculeon/interview-preparation/questions/live-interview.md

 * What is a variable?
 * What is a literal?
 * What is an operator?
+* What is an instruction?
 * What is a procedure?
-* what is a function?
+* What is a function?
-* What is an instruction?
 * What is encapsulation?

 * what is a method?
 * What is the advantage of a method belonging to an object?
 * What is object orientation?
-* what is an object
+* What is an object
 	* state
 	* identity
 	* behavior